sourcegraph/sourcegraph-public-snapshot/docs/config/enterprise.md

 # High scalability and availability

-Sourcegraph runs on Sourcegraph.com for hundreds of thousands of respositories and tens of thousands of users.
+Sourcegraph runs on Sourcegraph.com for hundreds of thousands of repositories and tens of thousands of users.
 It can be configured to use multiple storage systems including key/value stores and SQL databases.